 In the 1970's and 80's, pumping and water levels in the Bairs-George wellfield (Figures 3.30, 3.31) varied considerably, but under the Water Agreement, pumping has been reduced substantially.
 In dry years when surface flows decline, well W343 is exempt and can be operated to supply irrigated pastures.
-As in other wellfields, pumping for aqueduct supply increased in 2010-2016 compared with the lower amounts during the five preceding years.
+Since the mid 1990's groundwater levels in the three Indicator wells have been relatively stable.
+As in other wellfields, pumping for aqueduct supply increased in 2010-2016 compared with the lower amounts during the preceding 20 years.
+Both in 2018-2019 and 2020-21, LADWP pumped more than 2,000 ac-ft from the wellfield; the most pumping since 1989.
+Water levels declined several feet in response.
+As of April 2022, groundwater levels in central Bairs-Georges were at or near baseline levels, but to the north (T598, T812) was more than 4.5 ft below baseline.